 The doctors accept new patients who live within our practice area.
 As it often takes some time for records to be forwarded from your former practice all newly registered patients will be asked to complete a new patient health questionnaire and fill in a Patient Registration Form.
 Practice Area

 Aldeburgh, Alderton, Aldringham, Bawdsey, Blaxhall, Boyton, Bromeswell, Butley, Capel St. Andrew, Chillesford, Eyke, Friston, Gedgrave, Hollesley, Iken, Knodishall, Leiston, Orford, Ramsholt, Rendlesham, Shingle Street, Shottisham, Snape, Sudbourne, Sutton, Tangham, Thorpeness, Tunstall, Wantisden

-In order to speed up the registration process, you can complete our New Patient Health Check Questionnaire, Registration Form and Audit C form in advance of coming to the practice by downloading them.
+In order to speed up the registration process, you can complete the GMS1 Form and our New Patient Health Check Questionnaire, Registration Form and Audit C form in advance of coming to the practice by downloading them.

 My Care Record

 My Care Record enables health and care professionals directly involved in your care to access information about you.
 If you object to sharing your health record in this way, please fill in Object to Share form and return it to the surgery.

 If at any time you wish to cancel your objection to share your Care Record please fill in Cancellation of Object to Share Form and return it to the surgery.